post-self/mitzvot.post-self.ink/content/_index.md

 ## The *Mitzvot* Kickstarter

-*Mitzvot* was being funded as a Kickstarter to help with the costs of cover art and publication.
+*Mitzvot* was funded as a Kickstarter to help with the costs of cover art and publication.
 The campaign ended on August 30, 2022 and raised $4759 --- 951% of the original goal.

 ### Stretch goals